funakoshi2718/funakoshi-miner/README.md

     * Selected GPUs  : -cd 0 1 2 ... (selects which cuda-devices meaning GPUs to use - starting from 0)
                             The default when -cd arg is not specified is to use all found Nvidia gpu cards (from v2.5).
-    * Pool Address   : -l poolDomain:port  (domain of pool server plus port number) Port number is optional for most supported pools.
-The port number is auto fixed to a valid pool's port when port number is not specified or is invalid (from v2.5).
+    * Pool Address   : -l poolDomain:port  (domain of pool server plus SSL port) Port number is optional for: flypool, nanopool, suprnova, slushpool, coinmine.
+                            For these pools the port number is auto fixed to the pool's ssl port when port number is not specified or non ssl (from v2.5).
     * Pool Domain    : --server (the poolDomain as in -l without the port)
     * Pool Port      : --port (the pool port as port part in -l without the domain and without ':')
     * Pool User      : -u account-or-wallet-name.worker (your account-name in the pool or wallet-address plus worker name)